 - (ii) Falkirk Schools Project Falkirk Council has entered into a Public Private Partnership with Class 98 Ltd to provide five schools.
 In terms of the Project Agreement, the Council is liable for outstanding senior debt following termination of a Class 98 Ltd event of default.
-At 31 March 2012, this totalled £50m (£54m as at March 2011). - (iii) Note 25 includes provision of £5.216m in respect of potential expenditure arising from outstanding equal pay claims.
-A recent legal judgement (Bainbridge) on pay protection means the Council could be at risk in respect of further potential equal pay obligations.
-However, this is dependent on case law development and cannot be quantified at this time. - (iv) Prior to local government reorganisation in 1996 the extant councils, Central Regional Council and Falkirk District Council, entered into a solvent run-off arrangement with their insurer, MMI, with aim of having sufficient assets to meet outstanding insurance claims.
+At 31 March 2013, this totalled £46m (£50m as at March 2012). - (iii) Note 25 includes provision of £4.168m in respect of potential expenditure arising from outstanding equal pay claims.
+A legal judgement (Bainbridge) on pay protection means the Council could be at risk in respect of further potential equal pay obligations.
+However, this is dependent on case law development and cannot be quantified at this time. - (iv) Falkirk Community Trust is a member of the Falkirk Pension Fund, a Local Government Pension Scheme, which is a defined benefit scheme and provides benefits based on final pensionable pay.
+As part of the Admission Agreement to the Scheme both Falkirk Community Trust and Falkirk Council agreed that assets of the Pension Fund in respect of Trust employees and former employees shall, at all times, be notionally allocated to Falkirk Council and the liabilities of the Pension Fund shall, at all times, be the responsibility of Falkirk Council and not Falkirk Community Trust.
+At this stage, it has not been possible to quantify this potential liability as no separate valuation was undertaken. - (v) Kinneil Kerse Landfill Site the Council incurs restoration costs to reinstate the landfill site.
+Accounting treatment will be reviewed following guidance to be issued by CIPFA/LASAAC for 2013/14. - (vi) Prior to local government reorganisation in 1996 the extant councils, Central Regional Council and Falkirk District Council, entered into a solvent run-off arrangement with their insurer, MMI, with the aim of having sufficient assets to meet outstanding insurance claims.
 This essentially means that liabilities, as they arise, can be met from available resources.
-The outcome of current litigation may create a financial liability for Falkirk Council as successor Council.
-A robust estimate of this potential liability will result once the litigation has completed due process. - (v) Falkirk Community Trust is a member of the Falkirk Pension Fund, a Local Government Pension Scheme, which is a defined benefit scheme and provides benefits based on final pensionable pay.
-As part of the Admission Agreement to the Scheme both Falkirk Community Trust and Falkirk Council agreed that assets of the Pension Fund in respect of Trust employees and former employees shall, at all times, be notionally allocated to Falkirk Council and the liabilities of the Pension Fund shall, at all times, be the responsibility of Falkirk Council and not Falkirk Community Trust.
-At this stage, it has not been possible to quantify this potential liability as no separate valuation was undertaken.
+The outcome of current litigation has created a financial liability for Falkirk Council as successor Council.
+Accordingly a provision of £0.360m has been created which is based on a 30% levy.
+The MMI Scheme is now being administered by Ernst & Young.
+At present they have determined a 15% levy.
+However, it is likely that this will increase and could even go beyond the 30% provision.
+Our Insurance Advisers have recommended a provision of 30% for the time being.